 - Gist will now prompt you to select the relevant columns that contain your contacts’ email addresses, IDs, full names, and dates of sign-up, etc.

 - To map a column to a different property, choose from the drop-down menu against each column name.
 To create a new property, click the drop-down menu and choose Create a new property.

 - Repeat step 5 for all unmatched columns.
 You must match or select "Don't import column" to complete your import.
 After you're finished matching, click Finish Mapping.

 - Give your import a name that you can remember and click the checkbox to confirm you have permission to send email communication to the imported contacts.

 - Click Start Import.

-After the import is finished, we'll send a notification to the email address associated with your username.
+After the import is finished, Gist will send a notification to your email address.

-- When you prepare your spreadsheet, verify that your column names in your import file match the properties in your Gist workspace.
-Blank fields DO NOT overwrite and erase existing contact data.
+Be sure to verify that your column names in your import file match the properties in your Gist workspace and follow the same process to import new contacts.
+Note, blank fields in the new CSV file DO NOT overwrite and erase existing contact data.

 Proceed with a regular file import, and follow the steps to upload your file and match your columns.
-On the Upload step of the import, check the box next to Only update existing contacts.
+On the Upload step, check the box next to Only update existing contacts.